ermyas/sgnv2/x/staking/spec/01_state.md

 ## Syncer

 Syncer is a validator that is currently responsible for trigger events sync and submit transactions from and to other blockchains.
-Validators switch syncer role in a round-robin manner for each `SyncerDuration`.
+Validators that belongs to the `SyncerCandidates` list switch syncer role in a round-robin manner for each `SyncerDuration`.
 Syncer is stored in the following schema:
 ```
 0x51 -> SyncerInfo
 ```